-Included: IFMGA/AMGA Ski Guide Course Leader, AIARE Field Book, student resources, use of Ortovox transceiver/probe/shovel and LIFT TICKETS.
+Included: IFMGA/AMGA Ski Guide Course Leader, AIARE Field Book, student resources and use of Ortovox transceiver/probe/shovel.

 Required Gear: Full alpine touring/splitboard setup.
 Full winter backcountry gear.
-Snowshoes are not appropriate for this Monarch Mountain course.
+Snowshoes are not appropriate for this course.
 For more details, see our Gear List on this page.

 Maximum Group Size: 6 students to 1 instructor (12:2 max course size).

 Important Note: Due to high interest in this course, payment in full is required at the time of registration.
 AIARE 1 courses are refundable 30 days from the course start less a 10% administrative fee.